 There are different forms of gun violence.
 Some common ones include:

 - Homicide.
-This type of violence applies to shootings with the intent to harm someone.
+This type of violence applies to shootings that involve killing someone else.

 - Suicide.
-This is when a firearm is meant to harm or injure oneself.
+This is when a firearm is used to kill oneself.
 More than

 50%of suicides are carried out with a firearm.

 - Accidental shooting.
 Firearm accidents happen quite often.
-In 2019 they accounted for more than 1,800 shootings.
-As of April 2021, children caused at least 71 accidental shootings.
+In 2021, they accounted for more than 2,000 shootings.

 - Legal intervention.
-The CDC uses this description to include injuries inflicted by the police or other law enforcement persons during legal courses of actions, such as an arrest.
+The CDC uses this description to include injuries inflicted by the police or other law enforcement persons during legal courses of action, such as an arrest.

-A lot of things have been linked to gun violence: video games, cartoons, and violent music are just a few.
+Many things have been linked to gun violence: video games, cartoons, and violent music are only a few.
 Some people have even tried to link race, income, and education level.

-So, who or what is actually the reason?
-Research suggests there are some factors that may increase the likelihood of gun violence:
+But research suggests some factors may increase the likelihood of gun violence:

 - history of violence, including domestic violence